mcarvin8/permission-sets-decomposer/README.md

 - python3 ./separate_perms.py
 ```

+The script will fail to parse permission sets if the file-path exceeds the operating system limit.
+Ensure you use shorter permission set names when possible.
+The error message `ERROR writing file: %s` will be printed in the terminal, but the script will continue parsing other permission sets.

 Use the provided `.gitignore` and `.forceignore` to have Git ignore the original meta files and have the Salesforce CLI ignore the separated XML files.

 For deployments, run the combine script to compile the permission sets.